 You might find that a return flight from your home to London plus a return Eurostar train to either Brussels or Paris is significantly less than a return flight to that city.
 The rest of the world (where you will be buying some of your tickets!) calls them "return" tickets.
 In the U.S. they're called "round-trip".
 Be aware of the different terms!

 The SNCF site can provide information about schedules and prices within France.
-Note that many European national train lines like Deutsche Bahn can give you information about schedules and prices throughout western Europe, and you might find the DB site easier to use due to its less pervasive use of Flash.
+Note that many European national train lines like Deutsche Bahn can give you information about schedules and prices throughout western Europe.

 You will really want your own car to see the World War II sites.
 It is possible to see a little by taking a train to Bayeux and going on a day trip, but it will be very limited and rather frustrating.